Music Individual Project Funding Expert Panel comments

 • Training: The panel supported applicants who demonstrated a clear vision with realistic goals and expected outcomes for their future post education.

-• The panel encouraged applicants to not only explain the program and scope of study, but to also explain how this program will impact the artist's career trajectory and how they plan to use their skills and training post education.
+- The panel favoured applicants who explained their training project’s impact on the artist’s career trajectory and how they plan to use their skills and training once the project was completed.

-• The panel encourages applicants to consider and clearly explain their goals and how the project will influence their career.
+• Art Production: The panel encourages applicants to consider and clearly explain their goals and how the project will influence their career.
+What is the impact of the project on both career and within the current music industry?
 Why is this the right time to be doing the project?

-• If the project is planned to take place outside of Alberta, or involve contributors from outside the province, address how the opportunity will benefit the artist's career.
+- If projects are planned to take place outside of Alberta, address how the opportunity will benefit project's completion.

 • The panel recommends project details to be in the written support documents, not in the budget form’s comment boxes.